Geraldine (Gerry) Harris

 My continued motivation comes from developing safe, respectful and empathic relationships with my clients.
 I believe that the counselling and psychotherapy relationship can be likened to a journey.....
-I am here to travel, alongside (for a short or long journey) to an agreed, unique, destination.
+I am here to travel, alongside (for a short or long journey) to your agreed, unique, destination.
 We explore the pathway, or events, that have led to the here and now and how these have affected expectations and outcomes.
 What does my client want from his/her life; how can they connect more effectively in relationships?
 It is truly fulfilling to facilitate these journeys and see the changes that are made and the contentment (reduced anxiety, fear and stress leading to greater excitement and joy) that is achieved.

 Explanation of Transactional Analysis